CargoSense/compare_chain/README.md

 ## Key Features

-CompareChain provides convenience macros for comparisons like:
+CompareChain provides convenience macros for:

 - chained comparisons (`a < b < c`)
 - semantic comparisons using structural operators (`<`, `>`, `<=`, `>=`, `==`, `!=`, `===`, and `!==`)